-Once we approve your claim, the Department of Education, Skills and Employment will contact you.
+Once you submit your claim, the Department of Education, Skills and Employment will contact you.
 They’ll tell you how to access the online employment service.
 This is where you can manage your Job Plan and tasks online.

 When you sign in, you’ll see tasks to complete on your dashboard.

 The Job Seeker Snapshot is a series of questions about your circumstances.
 It helps to work out what employment assistance and services you need.
 You must complete this after you submit your claim.